watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

 The following actions are provided in this starter kit.
 When configuring your extension, the fields below should be populated accordingly for the skill to be fully functional.

-- Action 1: I want to dispute a charge.
+- Action 1 (basic + advanced): I want to dispute a charge.
     ```
     Operation: Create Ticket
     Parameters: